 Where is the Center for Access and Accommodations office?

-NEW LOCATION: Student Services Center (SSC), Room 3249 (go to Maps for location and building floorplan)
+Student Services Center (SSC), Room 3249 (go to Maps for location and building floorplan)

 Can a student receive accommodations at COD?

 Yes.
 Students with disabilities who would like to request special services must contact Center for Access and Accommodations.
 Documentation must be provided to address the student's needs.

 Does COD provide personal aids/assistance if I have special needs?

 No, but call Center for Access and Accommodations at (630) 942-2154 for accommodations offered at the post-secondary level.

 Does COD offer special tutoring if I have a learning disability?

 Call (630) 942-3686 to learn about the Peer Tutoring Program.

 Yes.
 Alternate versions of the Reading and Writing tests are available in the Testing Center and Center for Access and Accommodations.
 Call (630) 942-2154 to set up an appointment.